Canon 5D Mark IV vs 70D

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the 70D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the 70D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 70D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 5D Mark IV and 70D can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Canon 70D Manual.

 So what conclusions can be drawn?
 Is the Canon 5D Mark IV better than the Canon 70D or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.